Scott Vogel: World Be Free

-World Be Free, currently signed to Revelation Records, is a newer project which began in 2014 and features Vogel on vocals, along with guitarist Joe Garlipp (Despair), guitarist Andrew Kline (Strife), drummer Sammy Siegler (Judge/CIV/Rival Schools), and bassist Alex Barreto (Chain of Strength/Excel).
+World Be Free, currently signed to Revelation Records, is Vogel’s newest project which began in 2014 and features Vogel on vocals, along with guitarist Joe Garlipp (Despair), guitarist Andrew Kline (Strife), drummer Sammy Siegler (Judge/CIV/Rival Schools), and bassist Alex Barreto (Chain of Strength/Excel).
 The band's debut full length titled The Anti-Circle was released on February 6, 2016.
+In 2020 a EP One Time For Unity was released in 2020.